boris-kz/CogAlg/README.md

 Brain-inspired schemes have separate sensory and motor hierarchies, in mine they combined into one.
 The equivalent of motor patterns in my scheme are positional filter patterns, which ultimately move the sensor.
 The first level is co-located sensors: targets of input filters, and more coarse actuators: targets of positional filters.
 I can think of two reasons they are separated in the brain: neurons and axons are uni-directional, and training process has to take off-line the whole hierarchy.
 Neither constraint applies to my scheme.

 Final algorithm will consist of first-level operations + recursive increment in operations per level.
 The latter is a meta-algorithm that extends working level-algorithm, to handle derivatives added to current inputs.
+So, the levels are: 1st level: G(x), 2nd level: F(G(x)), 3rd level: F(F(G(x))).., where F() is the recursive increment.
 Resulting hierarchy is a pipeline: patterns are outputted to the next level, forming a new level if there is none.
 As long as there are novel inputs, higher levels will discover longer-range spatio-temporal and then conceptual patterns.

 Please see [system diagram](https://github.com/boris-kz/CogAlg/blob/master/frame_2D_alg/Illustrations/Whole-system%20hierarchy.png).